jackmpcollins/magentic/README.md

 # 'The current weather in Boston is 72°F and it is sunny and windy.'
 ```

+LLM-powered functions created using `@prompt` and `@prompt_chain` can be supplied as `functions` to other `@prompt`/`@prompt_chain` decorators, just like regular python functions.
+This enables increasingly complex LLM-powered functionality, while allowing individual components to be tested and improved in isolation.

 ### Additional Features

 - The docstring of the decorated function will be used as the prompt template if the `template` argument is not provided to `@prompt`/`@prompt_chain`.
 - The `Annotated` type annotation can be used to provide descriptions and other metadata for function parameters.
-See [the `pydantic` documentation on using `Field` to describe function arguments](https://docs.pydantic.dev/latest/usage/validation_decorator/#using-field-to-describe-function-arguments).
+See [the pydantic documentation on using `Field` to describe function arguments](https://docs.pydantic.dev/latest/usage/validation_decorator/#using-field-to-describe-function-arguments).
 - The `@prompt` and `@prompt_chain` decorators also accept a `model` argument.
 You can pass an instance of `OpenaiChatModel` (from `magentic.chat_model.openai_chat_model`) to use GPT4 or configure a different temperature.

 ## Type Checking